-We are a committed partner in addressing the air quality challenges in metropolitan Phoenix and have made significant investments pollution controls at all of our generation facilities.
-We encourage our employees to be responsible environmental stewards at work and home, educate area teachers and students about air quality issues and offer our customers opportunities to get involved in reducing air emissions.
+- We educate area teachers and students about air quality issues and offer our customers opportunities to get involved in reducing air emissions.

 SRP's power generating stations are equipped a wide range of air pollution control equipment to reduce emissions of regulated air pollutants.
 Our coal-fired units have state-of-the-art scrubbing technology to reduce sulfur dioxide (SO2) emissions and combustion controls to reduce nitrogen dioxide (NOx) emissions.
 Additional controls to further reduce nitrogen oxides are either in construction or in the planning stages.